What you need to know if you’re an executor of estate

 - Collect all money owed to the estate, such as the deceased’s final wages and insurance benefits.
 Deposit these funds in the estate bank account.
 (Yes, you need to create a bank account for the estate.
 Close the deceased’s accounts – once you’re sure that all recurring deposits and withdrawals are ended – and transfer the funds to the estate account.)

-- Pay the estate’s bills in proper order.
+- Follow your attorney’s counsel to pay the estate’s bills in proper order.
 You are not obligated to pay any of the deceased’s debts personally.
-If you think there won’t be enough money to pay all debts, stop paying bills and ask your attorney or the court for guidance.
+Your attorney should have already determined if the estate will have enough money to pay all of its debts.
+But if youhave doubts once you’ve begun addressing these debts, stop paying bills and ask your attorney for further guidance.

 - File the decedent’s final income tax returns.
 Consider hiring the deceased’s tax preparer to help.